Hokkien Mee

 Instructions

-Making Pork Oil and Pork Lard:
+Making Pork Lard and Pork Oil:

-• Dice the pork fat into small cubes or lardons.
-Heat a wok over medium to high heat.
-Add the diced pork fat and cook until it turns crispy and golden, rendering the fat into pork lard.
+• Heat a wok or skillet over medium to high heat.
+Add the diced pork fat and cook until it becomes crispy and golden, rendering the fat into pork lard.
+Remove the crispy pork lard (chu yau cha) from the oil and drain it on paper towels.
+Set aside.
+Keep the pork oil in the wok or skillet.

 Making KL Hokkien Mee: